TalkBank/batchalign/README.md

 You are now ready to run `batchalign`.
 Begin by placing .cha (if present with "utterance-level bullets") and .wav/.mp3/.mp4 to align together in your input folder.
 For instance, `~/mfa_data/input`.
 Create also an empty folder at `~/mfa_data/output`, which will contain the output of MFA.

 The input folder has to be organized in a very specific way.
-Inside it, place ONLY `.cha` files and `.mp3`, `.mp4`, or `.wav` files to align with the `.cha` files with the same name.
+Inside it, place ONLY `.mp3`, `.mp4`, or `.wav` files and---if needed and available---CHAT files with utterance-level prealignments to align with the `.cha` files with the same name.
 Do not mix input media types: the folder should contain only one type of media file.

 The output folder should be empty.